 When the family picture was taken, Ben was a fruit farmer, according to the census.
 That confirms my mother’s childhood memories of Ben having an orchard of apple trees (one of the principal exports of Holmes County in the 1800s according to one history.)
 His farm was located in Killbuck Township, but could not have been too far away from the farm bought by Daddy Guy, shown in this picture.

 The two brothers were close, and were very similar physically–small and wiry.
 Ben was ineligible for service in World War I because of his poor hearing, and when I was young, the fact that my Daddy Guy wore a hearing aid made a big impression on me.
 No wonder.
 He carried the instrument, as big as an early transistor radio in his shirt pocket and the wire to his ear was very visible.
 (My mother inherited the hearing problems, as did I.)

 After Nettie died, Ben left the farm and lived in Killbuck, where he sold cars.
 The Uncle Ben I remember seemed more like a salesman than a man who would be happy at the solitary job of farming.
 He was outgoing and always joking, like my Daddy Guy.
 His draft card in 1917 describes him as having dark brown eyes and gray hair (although he would not have been forty years old.)

 Unlike the many male ancestors who remarried soon after their wives died, Ben remained true to Nettie.
-Although he had the responsibility of raising two young boys, he never remarried.
+Although he had the responsibility of raising two young boys (his brother’s son Telmar and his own son Estill) he never remarried.
 He managed for a time on his own, and then with the help of other family members.
 In 1919, Ben and Guy’s mother, Mary V. Brink Anderson, who had been a widow for 40 years, remarried, and Ben and the two young boys he watched over, moved in with his mother and James Kline, her new husband.
 Ben continued to work as a salesman in Killbuck.

 A Sad Decade